Wilmington and Northern Railroad: Berks County extension and bankruptcy

-Collapse soon followed for the Wilmington and Reading, which failed to make an interest payment on its bonds on April 1, 1875.
+Collapse soon followed for the Wilmington and Reading, which failed to make an interest payment on its bonds on April 1, 1875, and investors were left scrambling.
 Various expedients were looked to in the hopes of saving the railroad.
 In 1874, the South Mountain Railroad had announced its intention of building a branch to Reading, and hope was expressed that the Pennsylvania Railroad might lease the Wilmington and Reading and direct traffic via that branch.
 While the Pennsylvania had been interested in the South Mountain as a route for coal to New England, it lost interest after the Panic and that railroad was never opened.
 Anticipating that the satisfaction of the bondholders' claims would leave nothing for the stockholders, the directors entered into negotiations with W. O. Leslie, a Philadelphia railroad promoter.
 Leslie was the president of the Baltimore, Philadelphia and New York Railroad, which enjoyed very broad charter rights in Pennsylvania and Maryland, but had little else to show in the way of assets except for a bit of grading near Towsontown, Maryland.
 Contemporary newspapers speculated that Leslie was secretly backed by the Baltimore and Ohio Railroad, but this was not the case.
 Almost all of the stock was issued to Leslie (who never paid in his subscription on it).
 The two companies agreed to merge on May 31, 1875, but no particular change occurred in the running of the railroad, which defaulted on its mortgage later in the year and was placed in the hands of commissioners to operate.
 The vague hopes entertained that the Baltimore and Ohio would invest in the Baltimore, Philadelphia and New York, or that its bonds could be readily placed in London, restoring some investment to the stockholders, failed to materialize.